 It creates such a beautiful, silky look on your skin.
-You also get a ton of product for the price, coming in at 2.3 oz for $5.
+You also get a ton of product for the price, coming in at 2.3 oz for $4.
 The only thing I hate about this product is the lack of color range.
-Like come on Coty, it’s 2021.
-Let’s get it together with the deeper shade ranges.
+Like come on Coty, let’s get it together with the deeper shade ranges.

 Maybelline’s Fit Me Powder is great.
 Although it has a lot less product than the Coty Airspun, it’s such an awesome powder and it also comes in a better range of shades (definitely not perfect though, Maybelline also has some work to do).

 There’s not much to say about this product because it performs well, it doesn’t cake and it doesn’t make my face feel too dry.
 You get .7 oz for $8.49, which is a really amazing deal.

 Glossier’s Skin Tint is the perfect product for me!
 I don’t typically wear foundation but when I do, I want it to be light, sheer, and not look cakey.
 That’s exactly what this product does for me.
 It also comes in a decent color range which I appreciate, but they could really expand on deeper shades.

 It gives subtle coverage and literally looks like I don’t have anything on.
 I don’t have any beef with this product except the price.
 You only get 1 fl oz for $26.
 Skin Tint does last a while but it’s still a little pricey for such a small bottle.